Kano Computing: Products

 Also in 2018, the firm released motion sensor kits with Frozen and Star Wars themes in a multi-year partnership with Disney.
 The USB motion sensor detects movement in front of the sensor's receptacle and users were given the ability to program objects based on the motion used above the device.

 In 2019, the company partnered with Microsoft to release the Kano PC, a laptop and tablet pre-loaded with both Windows 10 and Kano's educational tools.
 Later in 2019, Kano launched its first educational subscription, Kano Club, where users can access programming and animation software, lessons and tutorials online.
 The service also includes a multiplayer component, and a community section.

 Kano launched a line of computer accessories in 2020 to coincide with its Kano PC release.
 These included a mouse, headphones and webcam.
 In October 2021, the firm began shipping of the Stem Player in partnership with Yeezy Tech and Kanye West.

+In June 2023, Kano Computing went into administration, and its assets were sold to Ashdust LLP, a company connected to Kano Computing's CEO, Alex Klein.

+Under Ashdust, the company continues its operations and intends to launch new products under the Stem brand, including the Stem2 Speaker and Stem3 Projector.